3 Weeks In Cambodia and Vietnam Itinerary

 Hanoi is the capital city of Vietnam, you can directly fly here from either Phnom Penh or Sihanoukville, Cambodia.
 The airport is about an hour away, it’s easier to book an airport transfer in advance than discuss the meter with a taxi or book through a ride-hailing app.

 Not only it’s filled with history, and a great location if you want to explore the northern part of the country.
-Many people who have travelled here would say that Hanoi is more traditional than Ho Chi Minh City (Saigon), it may be true since there’s a light curfew or life and businesses kind of dies at midnight.
+Many people who have travelled here would say that Hanoi is more traditional than Ho Chi Minh City (Saigon), it may be true since there’s a light curfew or life and businesses kind of die at midnight.

 Day trips from Hanoi